 You will have at least 480 guided learning hours, followed by 480 practicum hours in an established business.

 The work placement will help you apply the theories you learn to practical business situations.
 We will help you secure your work placement by sending you for interviews.

-The aim of this module is to provide an understanding of the nature of hospitality and hospitality products from both local and international perspectives.
-It will ensure you acquire a holistic understanding of the travel and hospitality industry, including the impacts of hospitality on destination economies, communities and fragile environments.
-You will be expected to take a critical perspective on the effects of hospitality on their own country, and how hospitality can have a strategic developmental function.
+The aim of this module is to provide an understanding of the nature of hospitality and its products from a local and international perspective.
+You will get a holistic understanding of the industry, including the impacts of hospitality on destination economies, communities and fragile environments.
+You will be expected to take a critical perspective on the effects of hospitality on your own country and consider how hospitality can have a strategic developmental function.

-This module introduces the systems and procedures required for Front Desk Office Operations.
-It emphasizes the importance of high standards in personal qualities and the provision of customer service.
-You will develop knowledge and skills in reception procedures as well as understanding the key legislation that relates to reception procedures.
-You will also evaluate the suitability of different procedures for a range of hotel outlets.
+This module introduces the systems and procedures required for front desk office operations.
+It also emphasizes the importance of high standards in personal qualities and the provision of customer service.
+You will develop knowledge and skills regarding reception procedures and understand the key legislation that relates to reception procedures.
+Finally, you will evaluate the suitability of different procedures for a range of hotel outlets.

 4. Food and Beverage Operations

 The aim of the Food and Beverage Operations module is to provide an understanding of the operational aspects behind this and how to cater to an international clientele in a range of establishments, in order to encourage an appreciation of the origins of food and beverage and to understand the various factors involved in meeting customer needs.